Yuma Social Security Disability Lawyers | Phillips Law Group

 Social Security Disability applications are often denied, which can have a huge impact on the applicant and his or her dependents who rely on these benefits.
-When this happens, discussing with an experienced lawyer is a very important step to take.
+When this happens, discussing your case with an experienced lawyer, like the Yuma Social Security Disability Lawyers at Phillips Law Group, is a very important step to take.

-For over 27 years, the experienced legal team at Phillips Law Group has been providing legal counsel to residents throughout Yuma and the state of Arizona.
+For almost 30 years, the experienced legal team at Phillips Law Group has been providing legal counsel to residents throughout Yuma and the state of Arizona.
 We can guide you through the application process or help you appeal a denied disability claim to help you pursue the benefits you need.

 You must have a disabling condition that meets the Social Security Administration’s (SSA) definition of a disability, which says a person may be considered disabled if he or she:

 - Cannot perform the work he or she did previously due to a disabling condition

 - Cannot adapt to other work due to this condition

 - Has a disabling condition that is expected to last at least 12 months or result in death

 Children under the age of 18 suffering from a disabling condition that creates severe functional limitations and is expected to result in death or last at least one year may also be eligible for disability benefits.